-We Need Gardeners and Friends, Not Emperors or Kings is a socially engaged art project and sound installation that explores masculinity-movements and listening.
+We Need Gardeners and Friends, Not Emperors or Kings is a socially engaged art project and sound installation that explores feminist men’s movements and listening.

-In a locker room in Skjold Boldklub, artist Morten Poulsen facilitated a series of workshops with a group of five cis-men from different countries to talk about masculinity norms, friendship and listening.
-Through conversation, caress, song and humming, they shared experiences and desires to move away from a masculinity based on dominance, and instead cultivate a space of listening and being heard, of vulnerability and collective self-reflection.
+In a locker room in Skjold Boldklub, artist Morten Poulsen facilitated a series of workshops with a group of six cis men from different countries to talk about masculinity norms, friendship and listening.
+Through conversation, caress, song and humming, they shared experiences and desires to move away from a masculinity based on dominance and disconnection, and instead cultivate understanding of interconnections, through collective self-reflection, listening and a shared space of vulnerability.

-Each of the six participants wore a personal microphone, which recorded the workshops from their individual perspectives.
-These recordings form the material for a six-channel sound installation in the same locker room, where each voice is presented in six corresponding loudspeakers, allowing the listener to choose their own points of listening.
+Taking ideas about physical intimacy to the auditory realm, each participant wore a personal microphone, which recorded the workshops from their individual perspective.
+These recordings then formed the material for a six-channel sound installation, where each participant is presented in a corresponding loudspeaker, allowing the listener to choose their own listening position.
+The special ASMR character of the sound invites the listener into the individual man’s intimate sphere, while still being able to hear all at once.

-The project is, among other things, inspired by feminist consciousness-raising groups and is partly a portrait of cis-men who work to actively deconstruct hegemonic masculine ideals (R.W.
+The project is inspired by feminist consciousness-raising groups and is partly a portrait of cis-men who work to actively deconstruct hegemonic masculine ideals (R.W.
 Connel).
-They criticise the narrow and rigid definitional frameworks of their gender, and seek opportunities to expand and dissolve masculinity norms.
-They practice awareness of the role that traditional gender norms play in unhealthy and harmful cultures, and thus also how they bear a responsibility for deconstructing how this Man is not good for anyone, not even themselves.
+They criticise the narrow and rigid definitional frameworks of their gender, and seek opportunities to expand or dissolve masculinity norms.
+They practice awareness of the role of traditional gender norms in unhealthy and harmful cultures, and thus also how they bear a responsibility for deconstructing how this Man is not good for anyone, not even themselves.

 The exhibition is supported by the Danish Arts Foundation and Østerbropuljen.